mrshendy/neopos/public/assets/libs/choices.js/README.md

 **Usage:** Set choices of select input via an array of objects (or function that returns array of object or promise of it), a value field name and a label field name.

-This behaves the similar as passing items via the `choices` option but can be called after initialising Choices.
+This behaves the similar as passing products via the `choices` option but can be called after initialising Choices.
 This can also be used to add groups of choices (see example 3); Optionally pass a true `replaceChoices` value to remove any existing choices.
 Optionally pass a `customProperties` object to add additional data to your choices (useful when searching/filtering etc).
 Passing an empty array as the first parameter, and a true `replaceChoices` is the same as calling `clearChoices` (see below).

 **Example 1:**